yehzhang/redux-remote/README.md

 If you use other middlewares in addition to `clientMiddleware`, make sure to put `clientMiddleware` after them in the composition chain because the middleware delegates actions to server and potentially skips the following middlewares.
 Alternatively, consider moving client side middlewares to server side.

+## Why I Built This

+I am a fan of serverless.
+I love how it voids the burden of building a server, which can be half of the work in a client-server architecture.
+However, there are some blocking issues when I try to build an fast-paced, action-based multiplayer online games with serverless:

+- The latency is unacceptably high.
+A typical round trip time is user noticable, because database accesses are slow.
+If a serverless function cold starts, the latency will be even higher.
+Google search shows me an interesting [blog](https://serialized.net/2021/03/serverless_gaming_limits/) measurnig exact latency numbers, which aligns with my impression.

+- The game can still use a server.
+Many in game actions require atomic updates to shared state, and multiple clients can request such updates simultaneously (e.g. increments to team scores on a scoreboard).
+At minimum, the clients need a serverless function to sequentialize simultaneous updates, such that they do not update based on stale state.
+However, a single database access is already slow, let alone sequentialized ones.
+One solution is to add an in-memory cache (such as Redis) for shared state and update that instead.
+However, an in-memory cache is expensive and unnecessarily complex.
+The lowest tier of ElasticCache on AWS is $10/month.
+For comparison, the lowest tier of EC2 server is $5/month, which is sufficient for small games like what I am building.
+Why use an in-memory cache when I can use memory?

+Therefore, I come to a conclusion that serverless is just not ready for certain types of games yet.
+I need a client-server architecture, and a library for the best of both worlds.

 ## How It Works

 Redux Remote is a simple library.
 In essense, it: